AstraBert/SearchPhi/README.md

 ## Contributions

 Contributions are more than welcome!
-See [CONTRIBUTING](./CONTRIBUTING.md) for more information :)
+See [contribution guidelines](./CONTRIBUTING) for more information :)

 ## Funding